-Note: Some terminology used in these presentations may have changed but the compliance principles have not.
-Please refer to the Glossary on the NIH Grants Policy for current terms and definitions.
+Note: Some terminology used in these presentations may have changed, but the compliance principles have not.
+Please refer to the Glossary on the NIH Grants Policy website for current terms and definitions.

-If you have questions or concerns about an NIH grant you may consider contacting:
+If you have questions or concerns about an NIH award you should first contact:

-To make a formal allegation about an NIH funded grant or cooperative agreement contact either:
+To make a formal allegation about an NIH-funded grant or cooperative agreement, contact:

 HHS OIG Hotline

 Matters involving fraud, waste and mismanagement in any Department of Health and Human Services program(s), including NIH-funded grants or cooperative agreements, should be reported to the Office of Inspector General (OIG).
 The OIG maintains a hotline which offers a confidential means for reporting vital information.

 For more information visit: http://oig.hhs.gov/